Intensive Research Sprint for Pharma

 Conclusion

 Following several weeks of engagement, I gained a profound understanding of our end users, from power users to ‘general’, their varying challenges and unmet needs.
-These insights, qualitative and quantitive, enabled me to cluster and identify patterns and eventually devise a strategy – some of which is outlined in the report below.
+These insights, qualitative and quantitive, enabled me to cluster and identify patterns and eventually devise a strategy.
+I invite you to browse my full report below: